kilic/bls12-381/README.md

 #### Scalar Field

-Standart big.Int module is currently used for scalar field implementation. x86 optimized faster field implementation is planned to be added.
+Both standart big.Int module and x86 optimized implementation are available for scalar field elements and opereations.

 #### Serialization